Diversity, Equity & Inclusion (DEI) Hub

 Germany

 • The AGV, the employers’ association of insurance companies, has been very active since 2012 in improving the number of women in leadership positions.
 In 2013, it established an advisory board, consisting of both female and male C-level members, who help the AGV to run projects and improve gender equality at senior career levels.
 Due to the high rate of female insurance employees who work part-time (42% of women in the sector work part-time, but only 6.4 % of men) and the still widespread belief that leadership needs full and constant involvement, as well as other cultural issues, women are still underrepresented in management positions.
-Nevertheless, since establishing the advisory board, the proportion of women in C-level positions has risen from 5.7 % to 13.2 %.
+Nevertheless, since establishing the advisory board, the proportion of women on Executive Boards has risen from 5.7 % to 18,4 %.

-• The AGV’s women in leadership network gives its members the possibility to share best practices and to learn from each other.
+• The AGV’s women in leadership network gives its members the possibility to share best practice and to learn from each other.
 Several workshops and surveys have been held, such as women in sales, corporate culture and part-time leadership.
+The network is currently working very intensively on topics such as gender equal pay and tandem leadership.

 • To further promote diversity in the insurance industry, the AGV founded a Diversity Expert Group, which comprises the diversity officers of companies.
 Since 2020, they have been meeting regularly to exchange information about their activities on diversity, inclusion and non-discrimination and related measures.
-17 companies or groups of companies are involved in the group.
+24 companies or groups of companies are involved in the group.
 The network meets virtually every three months and exchanges information on good practices and current issues and experiences.
 The open exchange and discussions in small break-out sessions offer practical added value to daily work.
 The results of this expert group are made available to all members in order to provide impetus for further and new activities in all member companies.
+Since 2023, AGV has been organising an annual Diversity Day where it shares good practices from the industry.
+The event is aimed at all member companies.

-• Companies are increasingly focussed on D&I and are committed to an open and tolerant working environment.
+• Companies are increasingly focussed on DEI and are committed to an open and tolerant working environment.
 One company that cooperates with various LGBTI+ initiatives and has also taken part in various campaigns can now call itself an LGBTI+-friendly employer having won a gold PRIDE Champion award.
 Another company has committed to increasing its number of female executives globally to at least 40% by 2025.
 The inclusion & diversity strategy of this company goes beyond gender and, depending on the regional focus, also includes ethnic diversity, LGBTIQ+ or different generations.
+Another company promotes intergenerational dialogue with the help of mutual mentoring between young and old.
+In general, it has proved very successful in AGV member companies when members of the Executive Board have taken on sponsorship for certain diversity projects.

 Greece